LTYUnique/DS-SFFNet/README.md

 ## 3 Experiments and results

-We use the contrast¬-enhanced abdominal CT scans of MICCAI 2017 Liver Tumor Segmentation (LiTS) challenge dataset (https://competitions.codalab.org/competitions/17094) to test our model.
+We use the contrast-enhanced abdominal CT scans of MICCAI 2017 Liver Tumor Segmentation (LiTS) challenge dataset (https://competitions.codalab.org/competitions/17094) to test our model.
 Our liver segmentation results get 0.955 Dice global score, 0.937 Dice per volume score and 0.106 volume overlap error score.
 The tumor detected precision has improved and the score is 0.369.
 The Dice global score is 0.746 and the Dice per volume score is 0.592.

 ## Cite
     @misc{1711.11069,